PeppeL-G/bagawork/docs/src/routes/(default)/glossary/+page.md

 ## Method
 A method is a function in a class that you can call after you have obtained an instance of a class.
+When you call the method, the code in it will start to run.

 ::: tip Example